-A standby replica, also referred to as a journal copy replica due to the underlying replication mechaninsm, cannot be filtered.
-It is commonly deployed for High Availability (HA) and/or Disaster Recovery (DR) purposes.
+A standby replica, also referred to as a journal copy replica due to the underlying replication mechanisms, cannot be filtered.
+Standby replicas are commonly deployed for High Availability (HA) and Disaster Recovery (DR) purposes.

 B.2.1.
 Detail on "Completely Unfitered"